storacha/w3infra/docs/ucan-invocation-stream.md

 ## Architecture

 The entry point for the UCAN Invocation stream is an HTTP endpoint `POST /ucan`.
-It will receive [Agent Messages](https://github.com/web3-storage/ucanto/blob/main/packages/core/src/message.js) from from other services with invocations to be executed and/or reported receipts.
+It will receive [Agent Messages](https://github.com/web3-storage/ucanto/blob/main/packages/core/src/message.js) from other services with invocations to be executed and/or reported receipts.
 All invocations and their receipts are persisted in buckets and added into the UCAN Stream.

 AWS Kinesis is the central piece of this architecture.
 Multiple stream consumers can be hooked into AWS Kinesis for post processing of UCAN invocations.